 Welcome to Nitobe Memorial Garden, a traditional Japanese Tea and Stroll garden located at the University of British Columbia.
 Nitobe Garden is considered to be the one of the most authentic Japanese gardens in North America and among the top five Japanese gardens outside of Japan.
 Nitobe Garden includes a rare authentic Tea Garden with a ceremonial Tea House.

 “I am in Japan,” said Akihito, Crown Prince (now Emperor) of Japan as he walked through UBC’s renowned Nitobe Memorial Garden.
-The exquisite work of art was created out of one hectare (two-and-a-half acres) of pristine forest by landscape architects and gardeners recommended by the Government of Japan.
+Landscape architects and gardeners recommended by the Government of Japan created the exquisite garden out of one hectare of pristine forest.

 The garden honours Inazo Nitobe (1862-1933) whose goal was “to become a bridge across the Pacific.”
 Among many other memorials to him is his portrait on the 5000 yen note.

-Although it is appreciated by all who visit, it is highly recommended Nitobe visitors take advantage of tours.
+Nitobe Garden is appreciated by all visitors who are highly recommended to take advantage of tours of the garden.
 Visit in spring for the cherry blossoms, summer for the irises or autumn for the maples.
-The subtleties of Nitobe Memorial Garden can be enjoyed throughout the year, including a reflecting pond with Koi, streams and waterfalls, stone lanterns and the teahouse — all contribute to a unique and meaningful experience.
+The subtleties of Nitobe Memorial Garden can be enjoyed throughout the year, including a reflecting pond with Koi, streams and waterfalls, stone lanterns and the teahouse.
+All contribute to a unique and meaningful experience.